umtdemr/Person-alarm/README.md

 - [x] Process captured image directly
 - [x] Increase quality of captured image
   > I can't do anything about it with code.
 The cold time of camera effects the quality directly
+- [ ] Delete percent of confidence from determined stuff